-Except as needed to accommodate the planned expansion of urban service areas, prime agricultural land identified in this manner should be designated for continued agricultural use in local comprehensive plans, with development limited to no more than one dwelling per 35 acres.
+Except as needed to accommodate the planned expansion of urban service areas, prime agricultural land identified in this manner should be designated for continued agricultural use in local comprehensive plans.

 • Other Rural Land - Local comprehensive plans should incorporate the VISION 2050 recommendation that other rural lands-comprised, for the most part, of non-prime farmland-be retained in rural use.
-This could be in the form of continued agricultural activity (traditional agricultural activity, hobby farms, equestrian farms, or communitysupported agricultural operations) or in the form of rural density residential development (no more than one dwelling unit per five acres).
+This could be in the form of continued agricultural activity (traditional agricultural activity, hobby farms, equestrian farms, or communitysupported agricultural operations) or in the form of rural-density residential development (no more than one dwelling unit per five acres).
 Other development should generally be limited to uses that are consistent with the rural character of the area or otherwise needed within the area, such as animal hospitals, veterinary clinics, and riding stables.
 In general, office, industrial, and institutional development and the types of retail and service uses that are provided as a matter of convenience and necessity in urban residential neighborhoods should not be accommodated within rural planning areas.